 If your FireStick is slow, this guide will show you how to speed it up.
 The tips and tricks mentioned here also work on other Amazon Fire TV devices, like the Fire TV Cube, FireStick 4K, FireStick 4K Max, FireStick HD, and FireStick Lite.

-Don’t worry, though.
-Most of these issues are fixable, and you can have your Fire TV device running smoothly again.
+However, most of these issues are fixable, and you can have your Fire TV device running smoothly again.

 Why Is My FireStick So Slow?